KDE/documentation-docs-kdenlive-org/source/titles.rst

 Put a long title onto the title window.
 Zoom out so you can see it all.
 The text should run off the top (or bottom) of the viewable area.

-Select the :menuselection:`Animation` tab and click :menuselection:`Edit start`.
+Select the :guilabel:`Animation` tab and click :guilabel:`Edit start viewport`.
 Now drag the start rectangle to above the viewable area.

-Select :menuselection:`Edit end` and drag the end rectangle to below the viewable area.
+Select :guilabel:`Edit end viewport` and drag the end rectangle to below the viewable area.

-Click :menuselection:`OK` and preview the scrolling title.
+Click :guilabel:`OK` and preview the scrolling title.

 .. image:: /images/Scrolling_titles.png